NicoleBIA/NIcoleBIA.github.io/blog/diary/diary-entry-2024-02-22.md

 ---
-title: "Reflections on the Cannabis Sales Analysis Project"
+Title: "Reflections on the Cannabis Sales Analysis Project"
-date: 2024-02-22
+Date: 2024-02-22
-author: Nicole Reaves
+Author: Nicole Reaves
 ---

 # **Lessons from the Cannabis Sales Analysis Project** 📊